nathancarter/weblurch/doc/plan.md

 ## DOM Edit Tracker

- * Create a `DOMEditTracker` instance method called `nodeEditHappened` that takes a `DOMEditAction` instance as parameter and pushes it onto an internal stack.
-See the next bullet point for the definition of that class.
  * Add to the `DOMEditAction` class the ability to instantiate it with any of the following types of data.
 Do this in parallel with the following bullet points, which instantiate this class